mstable/mStable-dev-grants/proposals/mstable_qlone_ai.md

-General Grant Proposal
+# General Grant Proposal

-Project: Qlone AI
+* **Project:** Qlone AI

-Project Overview
+## Project Overview

 Application in response to an RFP
 With the leverage of AI&Blockchain technologies, users can seamlessly replicate their biometric data, authenticate it, manage it, and store it in the blockchain for eternity.

-Overview
+### Overview

 With the leverage of AI & Blockchain, Qlone's infrastructure is aiming to provide an all-in-one solution to generate your smart-digital AR clone.
 A new seamless approach on how to simulate, train, personalize, and manage AI on blockchain.
 The technology that innovates fields like personal AI, Gaming, Customer service, Education and more…

-Project Details
+### Project Details

-Mockups/designs/wireframes
+* Mockups/designs/wireframes

 https://docsend.com/view/8qrh7ugx864p2pi3

-API/interface definitions
+* API/interface definitions

-xxx
+Communication between UI and backend developed in Representational State Transfer (REST) standart.
+Authentification based on bearer tokens.
+Image to image model training based also on Representational State Transfer (REST) standart communicates with cloud based stable diffusion service.
+Voice cloning based on openAI open-sourcing a neural net Whisper and managed in REST API, Text to speech based on Azure text-to-speech service and maanaged on REST API

+All detailed API specifications will be provided in https://github.com/QLONEAI repo.

-Architecture documentation
+* Architecture documentation

 Adversarial Networks (GANs)
 Variational Autoencoders (VAEs)
 Large Language Models (LoRA)